thruston/tex-tristram/README.md

 exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII.

-Quite often it is impossible to distinguish mistakes from Sterne's wit; what are we to make (for example) of the word "assimulation" on page nine of Vol IX?
-It might be a mistake, but then it might also be a happy accident.
-Or more probably learned wit.
-My Latin dictionary suggests that there was some classical confusion between the verbs "assimilare" and "assimulare".
-And Sterne uses the phrase "electrical assimilation" (spelled thus) on page nineteen of Vol II.

 ### Vol. I - 1760 Dodsley (first London edition)